foundersandcoders/old-playbook/mvps.md

 ### Communication

-+ Each project team will appoint a client manager, who's job it will be to communicate with the client throughout the project.
++ Each project team will appoint a team lead, who's job it will be to communicate with the client throughout the project.
-+ It is up to the client manager to arrange meeting times with the client.
++ It is up to the team lead to arrange meeting times with the client.
-+ It is up to the client manager to notify the client of any changes to schedule or personnel.
++ It is up to the team lead to notify the client of any changes to schedule or personnel.
-+ It is up to the client manager to delegate any of these tasks if they are not available to carry them out.
++ It is up to the team lead to delegate any of these tasks if they are not available to carry them out.
 + It is the responsiblity of all team members to notify their colleagues of any changes to their own availability.

 ### Documentation

 + Each team will maintain a GitHub repository for the project with a README.
 + Unless the client requests otherwise, the repo will be public.
-+ But the repo and the README should not refer to the client by name.
+(But the repo and the README should not refer to the client by name.)
 + No sensitive client information should be included in the repo.
 + Each team will complete a screencast for the client to accompany the README, describing the project and how to install and use it.